allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 the client-side logic to allow defining the business logic on the backend.
 Implementing those mechanisms will allow introducing even more interactivity into MBox screens.

-But that is the topic for the following articles.
+But that is the topic for the next articles.
 Stay tuned!